Objectives

 type Header Error Check2

 It is unclear how common GFP is used to aggregate IP traffic over SDH/SONET, and which channel speeds are then used.
 Obviously, in such cases a routing/bridging capability is required at the GFP nodes.
+And for low traffic aggregation, there is no need to match the specific external Ethernet interface speed in the SDH/SONET paths.

 [Under consideration:]